-Experience Mr. Gethin previously served as Company Secretary and general Counsel for ERG Limited from overseas.
+Experience Mr. Gethin previously served as Company Secretary and General Counsel for ERG and project agreements in Australia and overseas.

-2006 to 2008, when he joined Strike Resources as General Counsel.
+Limited from 2006 to 2008, when he joined Strike Resources as General Counsel.
 Mr. Gethin worked in the Corporate and Finance practice group in a national law firm from 2001 to 2004.
-He has extensive experience in capital raisings, corporate transactions and project agreements in Australia and
+He has extensive experience in capital raisings, corporate transactions